RobbieStam/Rock-Paper-Scissors/README.md

 Welcome to my game!

-You can only use it on live server right now!
+You can only use it on live server right now in VS :(

 Will be fixing soon.